Beginning in May Corrales Chiropractic will be open later on Monday, Tuesday and Thursday Evenings.

 I enjoy listening to podcasts on a variety of subjects.
 My current favorite is Finding Mastery with Michael Gervais.
 I enjoy the depth of his questions, and the variety of the guests.
 I also enjoy podcasts on Running, Business, Psychology, Mystery, Physiology, Movement & The Human Body, and more.

 Recently I started listening to David Chang’s podcast, https://www.theringer.com/the-dave-chang-show.
-I really enjoyed his perspectives on the PBS show – Mind of A Chef, and it inspired me to make different types of broths, and add more pork in my diet.
+I really enjoyed his perspectives on the PBS show – Mind of A Chef, and it inspired me to make different types of broths, and eat more fermented foods.
 For that I am forever grateful.
 I don’t consider myself a “foodie”, nor am I in the restaurant business, but what I find enjoyable about Dave Chang is his openness to his personal struggles.
 I feel in our culture we too easily think successful people don’t really struggle with anxiety, depression, or even have a bad day.
 I hope you also find his openness refreshing.

 You can listen through your computer, or on your phone/tablet.
 There are various apps for your phone that allow you to make a listening list or download episodes in advance.
 Some examples are Stitcher, PlayerFM, or Soundcloud.
 Many podcasts are also available on iTunes.